wincle626/Udacity_Project_Results/project03/report_behaviorclone.md

 * remove first fully connected layer with 1164 neurons
 * add a dropout layer to avoid overfitting
 * use elu instead of relu as activate function of covolution layer

+The training uses mean squared error as cost function and Adam optimizer with 0.001 learning rate, 10% data as validation data, 50 epochs and batch size of 32.